iamontheinet/automated-intelligence-platform/setup/docs/README.md

-# Setup Documentation & Maintenance Scripts
+# Setup Documentation

-This directory contains reference documentation and maintenance scripts for the core setup infrastructure.
+This directory contains reference documentation for the core setup infrastructure.

 ## Documentation